neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 - Call `onAddEntry` and pass the object
 - Make sure to reset the form after submitting.

 Nice job!
-The component can now inform their parent when an entry should be added 🚀
+The component can now inform its parent when an entry should be added! 🚀

 ### Updating the state to add new entries